o-sam-o/yayimdbs/README.md

 --------
 Yet Another Ying IMDB Scraper

-This is a simple imdb scraper, that i created as part of my [onbox](http://github.com/o-sam-o/onbox) project.
-I have moved it out into it's own gem so i can share it across projects.
+This is a simple imdb scraper, that I created as part of my [onbox](http://github.com/o-sam-o/onbox) project.
+I have moved it out into it's own gem so I can share it across projects.

 Features
 --------